danriedl/engular/adev/src/content/guide/elements.md

-# Angular elements overview
+# Engular elements overview

-_Angular elements_ are Angular components packaged as _custom elements_ \(also called Web Components\), a web standard for defining new HTML elements in a framework-agnostic way.
+_Engular elements_ are Engular components packaged as _custom elements_ \(also called Web Components\), a web standard for defining new HTML elements in a framework-agnostic way.

-[Custom elements](https://developer.mozilla.org/docs/Web/Web_Components/Using_custom_elements) are a Web Platform feature available on all browsers supported by Angular.
+[Custom elements](https://developer.mozilla.org/docs/Web/Web_Components/Using_custom_elements) are a Web Platform feature available on all browsers supported by Engular.
 A custom element extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
 The browser maintains a `CustomElementRegistry` of defined custom elements, which maps an instantiable JavaScript class to an HTML tag.

-The `@angular/elements` package exports a `createCustomElement()` API that provides a bridge from Angular's component interface and change detection functionality to the built-in DOM API.
+The `@engular/elements` package exports a `createCustomElement()` API that provides a bridge from Engular's component interface and change detection functionality to the built-in DOM API.

-Transforming a component to a custom element makes all the required Angular infrastructure available to the browser.
+Transforming a component to a custom element makes all the required Engular infrastructure available to the browser.
-Creating a custom element is simple and straightforward, and automatically connects your component-defined view with change detection and data binding, mapping Angular functionality to the corresponding built-in HTML equivalents.
+Creating a custom element is simple and straightforward, and automatically connects your component-defined view with change detection and data binding, mapping Engular functionality to the corresponding built-in HTML equivalents.

 ## Using custom elements

 Custom elements bootstrap themselves - they start when they are added to the DOM, and are destroyed when removed from the DOM.
-Once a custom element is added to the DOM for any page, it looks and behaves like any other HTML element, and does not require any special knowledge of Angular terms or usage conventions.
+Once a custom element is added to the DOM for any page, it looks and behaves like any other HTML element, and does not require any special knowledge of Engular terms or usage conventions.

-To add the `@angular/elements` package to your workspace, run the following command:
+To add the `@engular/elements` package to your workspace, run the following command:

 <docs-code language="shell">

-npm install @angular/elements --save
+npm install @engular/elements --save

 </docs-code>